 By tuning the plunger to perfection and learning the practice of string walking, we can bring home much more hardware in the competitions to come!
 To use this method, all you need is a three-finger-under tab with stitching and the time to practice.

-Until next time, fellow Trojans: shoot on and save the bees!
+Until next time, fellow Trojans, shoot on!